 Long Beach – Best Beach in Koh Lanta

-Long beach is the most popular and deemed as the best beach in Koh Lanta.
+Long Beach is the most popular and deemed the best beach in Koh Lanta.
 Located on the northwest side of the island, this beach is about 4 kilometers long.
-Get ready for a long walk and it will continue for eternity.
+Get ready for a long walk, and it will continue for eternity.
 You will find many restaurants and accommodation options on this beach.
-Long Beach can be comparatively crowded but it’s nothing compared to other beaches in Thailand.
+Long Beach can be comparatively crowded, but it’s nothing compared to other beaches in Thailand.
 Besides, you can always find a place of your own on this long beach.

-Kawkwang (or Kaw Kwang) is a huge beach too in the northwest part of the island.
+Kawkwang (or Kaw Kwang) is another huge beach in the northwest part of the island.
 This one has pristine sands and turquoise water.
 The right side of the beach is surrounded by lush green mountains.
 You will find several beach resorts here.
-It means you can reach this huge beach within 5 minutes of your walk from your room.
+It means you can reach this huge beach within 5 minutes’ walk from your room.

 Phra Ae Beach

-For me, the most beautiful beach in Koh Lanta was Phra Ae Beach.
-I visited there during midday.
+For me, the most beautiful beach on Koh Lanta was Phra Ae Beach.
+I visited there during the midday.
 It was a bright and sunny day.
-The fantastic golden color was adorable and just like powders.
+The fantastic golden color was adorable and just like powder.
 I felt like rolling there.
 Several coconut trees made the beach more beautiful!

 If you have time in your hand, you can explore more beaches in Koh Lanta.